pnp/sp-dev-fx-webparts/samples/react-svg-to-json-converter/README.md

 * SvgToJson.tsx: This is the main component of the web part.
 It orchestrates the overall functionality by integrating other components like SVGInput, SVGOutput, ConvertButton, ApplyButton, and ListColumnSelector.

 * SVGInput.tsx: This component is responsible for fetching and displaying the list of SVG files from the specified SharePoint library.
 It uses a dropdown to allow users to select an SVG file.
 * SVGOutput.tsx: This component displays the content of the selected SVG file.
 It provides a visual preview of the SVG.
 * ConvertButton.tsx: This component provides a button to convert the selected SVG content to JSON format.
 It also copies the JSON to the clipboard.
+* SiteSelector.tsx: This component allows users to select a SharePoint Site.
+It fetches all Site Collections in the tenant.
+* ListSelector.tsx: This component allows users to select a SharePoint List.
+It fetches the available lists from the specified site.
+* ColumnSelector.tsx: This component allows users to select a Column.
+It fetches the available columns from the specified site.

-* ApplyButton.tsx: This component provides a button to apply the JSON format to a specified SharePoint List column.
+* ApplyButton.tsx: This component provides a button to apply the JSON format to the specified SharePoint List column.
 It handles the logic for updating the column formatting.

-* ListColumnSelector.tsx: This component allows users to select a SharePoint List and a column within that list.
-It fetches the available lists and columns from the specified site.

 ## Example Workflow